-The Families First Coronavirus Relief Act (FFCRA) was passed by Congress in mid-March 2020 and became effective April 2, 2020, as codified by the Department of Labor in 29 C.F.R. § 826 .
-The FFCRA requires employers to pay certain emergency sick leave benefits, and expanded Family and Medical Leave Act (FMLA) leave/benefits, to employees unable to work due to medical, quarantine, or family care issues related to the COVID-19 pandemic.
+The Families First Coronavirus Relief Act (FFCRA) was passed by Congress in mid-March 2020.
+It became effective April 2, 2020, as codified by the Department of Labor in 29 C.F.R. § 826 .
+The FFCRA required employers to pay certain emergency sick leave benefits, and expanded Family and Medical Leave Act (FMLA) leave/benefits, to employees unable to work due to medical, quarantine, or family care issues related to the COVID-19 pandemic.

-Which employers are subject to the FFCRA’s requirements?
+Which employers were subject to the FFCRA’s requirements?

 When can an employee receive FFCRA paid sick leave benefits?

-Employers must pay sick leave benefits to employees who are unable to work due to one of the following six COVID-19 related criteria:
+Between April 2, 2020, and December 31, 2020, employers were required to pay sick leave benefits to employees who were unable to work due to one of the following six COVID-19 related criteria: